jpaulm/fbp-tutorial-filter-file/Background.md

 ![Bottling factory](bottling_factory.png)

 FBP builds on this metaphor!
-In some ways, this is not a new approach: in the '60s, data processing was done using something called "Unit Record" - chunks of data (cards) being transported (by humans) between parametrizable components (machines using plug-boards) - all totally asyynchronous.
+In some ways, this is not a new approach: in the '60s, data processing was done using a technology called "Unit Record" - chunks of data (cards) being transported (by humans) between parametrizable components (machines using plug-boards) - all totally asyynchronous.
 Worked pretty well, actually!
+I once debugged a plug-board over the phone, from home, soaking wet!

 This tutorial is designed not only to introduce you, the reader, to the *concepts* of Flow-Based Programming (FBP), but to give you a feeling for what it feels like to actually use the tool which supports these concepts in a number of different ways.
 FBP is "language-agnostic", but in this case we will using Java, as it is more closely integrated with the tool we will be using - [DrawFBP](https://github.com/jpaulm/drawfbp).
 However, we could equally well use any other language which has an FBP implementation, although it would involve a bit more jumping back and forth between different tools.

 Remember the (good?) old days?!
 Lovely cartoon from the '70s or '80s: